Generative Security Application Engineering

 Attendance and in-class exercises

-Attendance is required and will be taken each class.
-There will also be in-class exercises during class.
+Attendance is graded and will be taken at the beginning of class.
 One absence is allowed with no deduction regardless of the reason.
 You do not need to notify the instructor.
 Participation in the Slack channel is encouraged.
 You are expected to follow this code of conduct when communicating.

 Academic misconduct